Who Is GW?

 Lennox-Gastaut Syndrome is a type of epilepsy with multiple different types of seizures.
 A child’s intellectual development is usually impaired.
 In approximately a quarter of children, no cause can be confirmed.
 The patient’s seizures don’t normally respond to conventional medications.
 LGS accounts for only 2-5% of childhood epilepsies.
 LGS normally lasts through childhood, adolescence, to adulthood.

-Tuberous Sclerosis Complex (TSC) is a rare genetic disease that causes benign tumors to grow in the brain and on other organs such as the kidneys, heart, eyes, lunds, and skin.
-It often impacts the central nervous system and results in certain symptoms, including seizures, developmental delay, behavioral problems, skin abnormalities, and kidney disease.
+Tuberous Sclerosis Complex (TSC) is a genetic condition that results in tumors appearing on vital organs such as the lungs, eyes, heart, kidneys and brain.
+It can also appear on the skin.
+It impacts the central nervous system and results in certain symptoms, including seizures, kidney disease, skin abnormalities, behavioral problems and developmental delay.